ESCOMP/CTSM/doc/source/tech_note/References/CLM50_Tech_Note_References.rst

 .. _Chengetal2019:

-Cheng, Y., Huang, M., et al., 2019.
+Cheng, Y. et al., 2019.
 Parameterizing perennial bioenergy crops in Version 5 of the Community Land Model Based on Site‐Level Observations in the Central Midwestern United States.
 Journal of Advances in Modeling Earth Systems,